 It will be up to Mr Redmond to set a strategy for Echo to revive its performance and import the expertise he has gained from the US into the Australian market.

-Any joint ventures with Genting could include developing the Brisbane and Gold Coast casinos.
+Any joint venture between Echo and Genting could include developing the Brisbane and Gold Coast casinos.